The Village Halls

 About the Riding Mill Village Hall's

-Riding Mill Village Hall Trust (“the VHT”) is a registered charity whose purpose is the provision and maintenance of two village halls (the Parish Hall and Millennium Hall) for the benefit of the inhabitants of Riding Mill and Broomhaugh.
+Riding Mill Village Hall is a new CIO registered charity set up 9th Nov 2020 (New Charity number: 1192248) which took over from the older charity, (Old Charity number: 501316 started 14 January 1972) and whose purpose is the provision and maintenance of two village halls (the Parish Hall and Millennium Hall) for the benefit of the inhabitants of Riding Mill and Broomhaugh.
 Both halls host a vibrant community full of many and varied regular activities, Monday and Friday coffee mornings and one-off functions including parties and weddings.

 The former reading room was gifted by Sir Percy Loraine of Styford in 1948 to trustees for the benefit of the village.
 Built at the turn of the last century, the reading room has been over the years a local library and games room, a YMCA for troops during WW2, a hall for local dances, a dinner hall for the school, and a youth centre.

 At the turn of this century, funds were raised to erect an entirely new building, the Millennium Hall, on the site of the old reading room which was demolished.